 Involve people quickly in your meetings or workshops while they get to know each other in a high energy activity.

-Once each academic year the Diversity Center and the Black Student Alliance sponsor a Diversity Retreat.
+Once each academic year The Center for Student Diversity, Equity and Inclusion (CSDEI) and the Black Student Alliance sponsor a Diversity Retreat.
 Open and free to all FSU students, the retreat is an opportunity to openly discuss our similarities and differences, and learn to appreciate both.
 The retreat includes workshops and other activities intended to promote student awareness and empowerment in diversity issues and coalition building.
 The weekend involves moments of great challenge and great fun.
 You should leave with new friends, new acquaintances and new insights of yourself and others.

 The Game Of Oppression: An Interactive Tool Of Diversity Education